 The Learning and Memory module is geared toward understanding, how information is stored and retrieved, why we forget, and whether we can improve memory.
 Students will learn how biopsychologists arrive at their insights by getting to know their methods in the Neuroscience Methods module.
 In the Attention, Sensation, and Perception module, students will deal with essential processes for humans and other animals to learn about the world.

 In the Social Psychology module, students will take an in-depth look – from the lab to the ‘real world’ – at the role of the actual or imagined presence of others as one of the more obvious of those factors.
 Students will also look at culture as one of the less obvious drivers in the Cultural Psychology module, analyzing why people from different corners of the world perceive the same things in very different manners.
 In the Organizational Psychology and Communication module, students will adopt a social cognition perspective in the study of behavior in organizations, as well as of fundamental processes of (non-)verbal communication and interaction.

-15 CP in CORE modules can be selected in the second year of studies according to interest and with the aim to pursue a minor in a second field of studies.
+15 CP in CORE modules can be selected in the second year of studies according to interest and/or with the aim to pursue a minor in a second field of studies.

 During their third year, students prepare and make decisions for their career after graduation.
 To explore available choices fitting individual interests, and to gain professional experience, students take a mandatory summer internship.